jtolsteredu/BareBlinkyLPC1768/README.md

 # BareBlinkyLPC1768
+<mark>NOTE: this repo uses submodules to pull in CMSIS dependencies from ARM.
+Use git clone with the --recursive option to pull in the needed submodules.</mark>

 BareBlinkyLPC1768 is a bare metal blinky for LPC1768 using the GNU ARM Embedded Toolchain.
 This is meant to be a pedagogical project that helps the user learn from scratch, but with an attempt to avoid TLDR.
 This document assumes the user has a background in software development, knows how to use the command line, and is familiar with Eclipse.